Politics In Second Life: Camping On a Nude Beach Waiting For Something Interesting To Happen

-By now you know that Second Life is a place where anything can happen.
-What you may not know is that it’s also a place where nothing ever really works the way it’s supposed to.
-Ask any long-time resident and they’ll tell you that Second Life is broken.
-For the last couple of weeks group chat — the primary tool that political campaigns use to organize in-world — has been busted.
-While Second Life clearly has tremendous potential for political mobilization, right now it’s looking like a fragile toy.
+Ask any long-time resident, and they’ll tell you that Second Life is always broken.
+For the last couple of weeks, group chat — the primary tool that political campaigns use to organize in-world — has been busted.
+While Second Life has tremendous potential for political mobilization, it looks like a fragile toy right now.

 “We’re running a different kind of campaign here.
 There are thousands of people, more, using the Internet to network and spread the campaign and people doing it on the ground, too, and we’re excited about these efforts,” Psaki said.
 The only regulation the campaign will try to put on using Obama logos or likeness would be if “anything comes across our plates that’s offensive or not aligned with what our priorities are, we’ll deal with that on a case-by case basis.”

-In this first general election cycle of the YouTube era voters are likely to use those tools to support candidates of the two major parties.
-It’s only a matter of time before voters realize they can use those same tools to support any candidate — and then we may start seeing some real change.
+In this first general election cycle of the YouTube era, voters are likely to use those tools to support candidates of the two major parties.
+It’s only a matter of time before voters realize they can use those same tools to support any candidate — and then we may start seeing real change.

-I doubt the two party system is ready for the long tail of politics.
+I doubt the two-party system is ready for the long tail of politics.

 As Anthony told the Chicago Sun-Times: